ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-9 JavaScript Libraries So Good, They Made Me Stop Using Frameworks - <a href="https://medium.com/codetodeploy/9-javascript-libraries-so-good-they-made-me-stop-using-frameworks-7744dc6a3c50?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React fatigue is real.
+Teams ship faster with boring tech. - <a href="https://javascript.plainenglish.io/react-fatigue-is-real-teams-ship-faster-with-boring-tech-55e4c506c64d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**
+✍️ **posted by `Devrim Ozcay`**

-<blockquote>I thought nothing could replace React.
-Then I found these and my whole workflow changed overnight.
+<blockquote>We stopped chasing frameworks and suddenly hit our roadmap.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-JavaScript Is Unpredictable — Until You Meet BigInt! - <a href="https://medium.com/@ak804670/javascript-is-unpredictable-until-you-meet-bigint-9ac7f9031c48?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Best JavaScript Development Services for Enterprise Growth - <a href="https://codemechsolutionsusa.medium.com/the-best-javascript-development-services-for-enterprise-growth-e4455bd490c4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anish Kumar`**
+✍️ **posted by `codemech-company-usa`**

-<blockquote>I was casually writing a small JavaScript function the other day.
- Just a simple one.
-Nothing fancy.
+<blockquote>why JavaScript Development Services have become the backbone of enterprise growth.
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Server Components — The Next Evolution in Modern Web Development - <a href="https://javascript.plainenglish.io/react-server-components-the-next-evolution-in-modern-web-development-15e3459b18c0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Performance Optimization Tips: Making Your App Lightning Fast - <a href="https://javascript.plainenglish.io/react-performance-optimization-tips-making-your-app-lightning-fast-7ee1c0a8d719?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prashant Dhakad`**

-<blockquote>React has always been about delivering fast, interactive experiences on the web.
-But as applications grow more complex, rendering…
+<blockquote>Every React developer eventually faces the challenge of optimizing performance.
+You build a great app, but as it grows, it starts to feel…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-React Concurrent Rendering: Making UIs Feel Instant - <a href="https://javascript.plainenglish.io/react-concurrent-rendering-making-uis-feel-instant-b98c41e6818c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Power of Async JavaScript: How I Learned to Master Concurrency Without Losing My Mind - <a href="https://javascript.plainenglish.io/the-hidden-power-of-async-javascript-how-i-learned-to-master-concurrency-without-losing-my-mind-e684085edec4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Dhakad`**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>As React applications grow more complex, ensuring that they remain responsive and fluid becomes a major challenge.
-This is where React…
+<blockquote>I used to fear JavaScript’s asynchronous nature.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Top 60 Frontend Developer Interview Questions & Answers (with Real-World Examples) - <a href="https://medium.com/@abhijitagore2000/top-60-frontend-developer-interview-questions-answers-with-real-world-examples-06198db19d02?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Adventure into Animated Worlds: JavaScript, Canvas, and a Dash of Chaos - <a href="https://javascript.plainenglish.io/my-adventure-into-animated-worlds-javascript-canvas-and-a-dash-of-chaos-123b654e30b7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>I never thought pixels could feel alive — until I started using JavaScript to animate, interact, and breathe life into a blank canvas.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+JavaScript 2025: The New Features That Will Change How You Code - <a href="https://javascript.plainenglish.io/javascript-2025-the-new-features-that-will-change-how-you-code-9fb6e403da0c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhijit Gore`**
+✍️ **posted by `Developer Awam`**

-<blockquote>A complete, real-world-based interview prep guide for Frontend Developers — covering JavaScript, React, Browser Internals, and…
+<blockquote>JavaScript 2025: New Features That Will Change How You Code — Iterators, RegExp.escape(), Promise.try() & More
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>